Do Bigger Monitors Increase Productivity At All??

 Designed to provide functionality for both work and pleasure, the first ultrawide monitors were marketed as the solution to simplifying multi-tasking.

-Initially an expensive luxury item when first released in 2012, it’s now possible to bring one of these ultrawide units (as large as 49 inches! ) into your home office setup without breaking the bank or having to grovel to boss.
+Initially an expensive luxury item when first released in 2012, it’s now possible to bring one of these ultrawide units (as large as 49 inches! ) into your home office setup without breaking the bank or having to grovel to the boss.

 But aside from looking the part, do these extra large screens genuinely offer anything in the quest to improve our ability to work?